Breast Augmentation in Toronto

 - Implant Placement: Depending on the implant choice (silicone gel implants or saline implants), Dr. Bell expertly places the implant either above or below the chest muscle.

 - Closure: The incisions are meticulously closed to ensure minimal scarring.

 Throughout this process, the state-of-the-art equipment and unparalleled expertise of Dr. Bell become evident.
 Having performed countless surgeries in Toronto, his ability to combine modern techniques with tried-and-true procedures sets him apart in the field.

 How Long Does it Take to Perform a Breast Augmentation?

-Breast augmentation surgery takes 45-60 minutes.
+Breast implants take an average of 2 hours.
 Patients are usually able to return home two hours after their procedure.
 Time spent in the recovery room will depend on factors such as local or general anesthesia and the extent of your procedure.

 Breast Augmentation Benefits

 While all women have some breast asymmetry, some feel uncomfortable with their uneven shape – making it challenging to shop for bras and bathing suits.

 Rebuild Breasts After a Mastectomy